pinecone-field/PineStream/workshop/instruqt/02-embeddings/assignment.md

 ## Extract chunks from the movie's plot and overview

-Since dense embeddings don't extract meaning but keep track of word/phrase occurrences, the size of the chunks is not important _(as long as it fits in the model's context window)_.
+Since sparse embeddings don't extract meaning but keep track of word/phrase occurrences, the size of the chunks is not important _(as long as it fits in the model's context window)_.
 So you will create only two sparse chunks per movie - one for the plot and one for the overview.

 Go to the [IDE tab](tab-0).
 Open the file `server/api/admin/generate-sparse-embeddings.post.ts` and find the `extractChunksForMovie` function.